The Environment and Climate Change Law Review: Russia

 - conservation and restoration of the natural environment.

-In 2014, the state programme Environmental Protection was approved (program implementation period until 2024), which includes seven subprogrammes as well as the federal target programme for the protection of Lake Baikal until 2020.
+In 2014, the state programme Environmental Protection was approved (programme implementation period until 2024), which includes five sub-programmes.

 One of the most important causes of environmental problems in Russia is the inefficient and natural resource-intensive structure of the economy.
 Therefore, one of the main tasks of state environmental policy in Russia is to reduce the overall anthropogenic load on the environment, based on improving the environmental efficiency of the economy.